Agent Mode

 03 · Sequence drafting

-Hand the brain a brief.
+Hand Pilot a brief.
 Get back a sequence.

 Each step is tuned with the right level of variance for its job.
 The InMail and the first connect note get tighter, more deterministic generation because they're high-stakes single-shot moments.
-The follow-ups get looser variance because the brain has more chances to land.
+The follow-ups get looser variance because Pilot has more chances to land.

 • Full multi-step sequence drafted from your offer + ICP + voice